Juanelorganelo/shield-ts/README.md

 ## Installation

-`shield-ts` is available on the NPM Package Registry and JSR.
+_very soon_ `shield-ts` is available on the NPM Package Registry and JSR.

 ## Features
 This is an _incomplete_ list of features